Notre Dame Featured in October 2018 Issue of "PrincetonLife"

 Notre Dame Educates the Whole Student

 Pictured: Notre Dame freshmen (clockwise, from bottom left) Kitty Vernon, Nate Duff, Owen Barlow, Gwenyth Lowery, and Nora Conboy have found a welcoming place that feels like a family.
-“This is a community,” Duff says.
+“This is a community,” says Nate Duff.

 While starting a chapter of your life and moving on to high school may be exciting, it can sometimes be frightening.
 Being brought up in the Catholic Church, I already had similarities to other students at Notre Dame and even though sharing a faith is a positive experience, not everyone does it.
 The activities at Notre Dame improve your high school experience and make transitions easier